Quick facts

 CAREER HIGHLIGHTS

-In two Paralympic Winter Games (2018 and 2022) she has won seven medals (three gold, two silver and two bronze) … Won the Best Paralympic Games Debut by a Female Athlete at the 2018 Canadian Paralympic Sport Awards… She was selected for the BC Nordic team following her bronze-medal finish at cross-country ski nationals in March 2017.
+In three Paralympic Winter Games (2018, 2022, 2026) she has won 11 medals (five gold, three silver and three bronze) … Won the Best Paralympic Games Debut by a Female Athlete at the 2018 Canadian Paralympic Sport Awards… She was selected for the BC Nordic team following her bronze-medal finish at cross-country ski nationals in March 2017.

 PERSONAL